joelmukuthu/joelmukuthu.github.io/jquery-aslider/bower_components/jquery-aslider/README.md

 ## Usage

 First, include jQuery and jquery-aslider on your page.
-To have a functional slider:
+Then to create a slider:

 HTML: